gogotanaka/Rubype/README.md

 gem install rubype or add gem 'rubype' to your Gemfile.

-And `reuire 'rubype'`, enjoy typed Ruby.
+And `require 'rubype'`, enjoy typed Ruby.

 This gem requires Ruby 2.0.0+.